-• EVMS Medical Group’s Quality Office believes that patient experience strongly correlates to clinical outcomes.
+- EVMS Medical Group’s Quality Office believes patient experience strongly correlates to clinical outcomes.
 They use data from Feedtrail surveys and campaigns to drive their quality improvement projects.

-• Engagement from leadership and a proactive team put EVMS’s initiatives on a solid footing from the start.
+- Engagement from leadership and an integrated approach puts initiatives on a solid footing from the start.
 The Quality Office analyzes negative results to root out methodological flaws and organizational barriers to success.

 At Macon & Joan Brock Virginia Health Sciences EVMS Medical Group at Old Dominion University — a Virginia academic medical center with around 200 clinicians, 300 residents, and 500 students — quality is about ensuring excellent patient care while continually improving outcomes.
 But it also encompasses excellence in teaching, research, and community outreach.